 I learned that a girl child needs school for her own survival and bright future.
 I learned a woman should not be silent [...]
 She should stand up for her rights."

 With support from library staff that Adah now considers “part of the family,” Adah has developed the confidence to use her voice to stand up for others.
-She now aspires to become a journalist when she grows up, and uses the LMAYL to research her chosen career field.
-With support from the LMAYL, thousands of girls like Adah can access resources, programs, and services that teach them to believe in themselves, advocate for their futures, and take their places as leaders in society.
+She now aspires to become a journalist when she grows up, and uses the Mthunzi Library to research her future career.